 - (a) In the event the grievance is not settled through Step One, it shall be filed by the grievant with the Department Director or his designee within five (5) days following the determination by the Division Director.
-Failure by the grievant to act within five (5) days shall be deemed to constitute an abandonment of the grievance. - (b) In the event either party requests same, a conference shall be held regarding the grievance between the grievant and his representatives and the Department Director or his designee. - (c) The Department Director or his designee shall render a decision in writing within five (5) days from the date of receipt of the grievance or the date of the conference, whichever is later.
+Failure by the grievant to act within the five (5) days shall be deemed to constitute an abandonment of the grievance. - (b) In the event either party requests same, a conference shall be held regarding the grievance between the grievant and his representatives and the Department Director or his designee. - (c) The Department Director or his designee shall render a decision in writing within five (5) days from the date of receipt of the grievance or the date of the conference, whichever is later.
+A failure to render a timely decision in writing shall constitute a denial of the grievance.